JaJa2006/MAD24_P04_Team2/README.md

 •	The speech would be processed into text using google's api<br>
 •	The text would then be compared to check if it is similar to the answer <br>

-Feature 2 - Enhanced study timer to allow for music playing in the background and differnt timer techniques (using foreground service with notification, media player and tensorflow ml model)
+Feature 2 - Enhanced study timer to allow for music playing in the background and different timer techniques (using foreground service with notification, media player and tensorflow ml model)
 (Jaden)<br>
 •	On the timer page there will be a section allowing users to create playlist with a dialog<br>
 •	Users will then able to see the playlist they made and add songs to it by clicking it<br>